Matamata truck driver sentenced for causing young mum's death

 He had just missed one vehicle, as he got near the centre line, but it was Tuhoro's vehicle he collided with.

-With no time for either vehicle to brake, the impact was severe Darrelee was killed on impact and had to be cut free from the car.
+With no time for either vehicle to brake, the impact was so severe Darrelee was killed on impact and had to be cut free from the car.

 Her sister, a front seat passenger, continues to suffer from head injuries, including memory loss, while her 2-year-old suffered a broken leg and cuts to his face.